-The document below sets out the level of the prepayment meter price cap, which will apply for the period 1 April 2019 to 30 September 2019.
-We have also provided two spreadsheets which show, for the restricted charging period, how we have:
+The document below sets out the level of the Prepayment Meter Price Cap, which will apply for the period 1 April 2020 to 30 September 2020.

 The levels of the cap are expressed in pounds, excluding VAT.
 They are described for two levels of consumption for a customer that:

 - does not use any energy

 - uses an assumed amount of energy ‘m’

 We calculate the level of the cap for all other possible consumption levels using these two values.
 Note that the levels of consumption ‘m’ are the same as the current typical domestic consumption values, which are commonly used to calculate a typical annual bill.

 If you are an energy customer trying to find out your capped tariff price, please contact your energy supplier.
 You can find their contact information on an energy bill, or see Who is my energy supplier?
 You can also find answers to frequently asked questions on our consumer FAQ page.